 Advice #2 Connect, always connect

 You cannot succeed all by yourself.
 There will always be supporting medium and helping audience behind your success.
-So, join event or social gathering as these kind of togetherness can help you learn independence as a way to succeed in your business.
+So, join an event or social gathering as this kind of togetherness can help you learn independence as a way to succeed in your business.

 Advice #3 Acknowledge yourself